What causes share prices to crash?

 Stock markets have gone through times when share prices fall rapidly throughout history.
 There was the infamous Great Crash of 1929 – the worst market decline in US history where the Dow Jones lost 25%.

 Then there was Black Monday in 1987, which started in Hong Kong and spread worldwide, where the UK’s FTSE100 share index fell by 22%.
 That was miserable.

 Then there was the dot com bubble on 11 March 2000, which took 2 years to recover from.

-More recently, we’ve had the financial crisis of 2008, which started with Lehmans Brothers going bust and contagion thereafter and of course the latest crash at the beginning of 2020 when the Coronavirus pandemic lockdown was announced and from the start of 2022 thanks to Putin’s invasion of Ukraine, rising energy costs and inflation.
+More recently, we’ve had the financial crisis of 2008, which started with Lehmans Brothers going bust and contagion thereafter and of course the latest share price falls.
+At the beginning of 2020 when the Coronavirus pandemic lockdown was announced and from the start of 2022 thanks to Putin’s invasion of Ukraine, rising energy costs and inflation.

 In between all of these, we have had surges in stock prices, known as bull markets and market corrections where prices fall, known as bear markets.

 After a bull market, investors, stockbrokers and fund managers sometimes sell to realise their gains.
 When a lot of people do this at the same time, it can cause a market sell-off, which can in turn cause a downwards market correction.
 When everyone is selling, prices go down as states the law of supply and demand.